-- Results on standard forms approved by the Department. - Fracture to the nearest 1 percent.
+- Results on forms approved by the agency

+- Sample ID

+- Fractured particles to the nearest 1 percent.

 ATM 306 Determining the Percentage of Flat and Elongated Particles in Coarse Aggregate

 This procedure covers the determination of the percentages of flat (thin) and elongated particles in coarse aggregates.